flaberpengu/joplin-graph-view/README.md

 - Vary depth of your linked tree rooted in the current note.
     - Click on the `Max. distance` slider to set tree depth between `0` and `5`.
 Zero is like "Global view" in Obsidian, all notes are displayed.
+- Adjustable centre strength, charge strength, and link distance between nodes.
+    - Set all of these to `0` for completely free placement of nodes (like in Obsidian).
 - Select multiple notes to draw in the Graph UI.
 - Open note or tag associated with node under curset with `CTRL-LeftClick`.
 - Build a graph according to some query independent of selected notes.